The wave of marketplace startups

 On the one hand, it allows you to flexibly choose the tech stacks that your team is comfortable with and plan for the architecture that suits a scalable, high-performing, and resilient system.
 You have all access to your source code.
 You could create your competitive features standing out from the market in the early beginning without workaround customization.

 On the other hand, the major drawback of this approach is that it takes a lot of time to set up your product, while speed to market is critical for a startup.
 The best practice here is always to embrace Agile development in building your MVP phase.
-You can take this phase as a chance for building team momentum, learning, and iterating your business ideas by getting real feedback from the market.
+You can take this phase as a chance for building team momentum, learn, and iterating your business ideas by getting real feedback from the market.
 The second drawback of custom development is the upfront cost is much higher than the two above options.
 But in a sense, it could be a reasonable decision in the long run.
 In case you have enough budget and time, and your platform requirement is more complex than the average, you could go to build your MVP with your development team without worrying about escalated subscription and transaction fees in the long run.

 To be frank, it's tricky to have a straightforward answer for your path to build the marketplace platform.
 It all depends on how you balance all of your current resources, the nature of your platform, your business plan, your short-term goals, and your long-term vision.
 The critical point here is that building a marketplace is a long-term process.
 It requires a high level of customization.
 Sooner or later, you will move forward on building additional features that help you differentiate from your competitors.
 Whatever the options you will opt-in, always prepare for the extensibility and scalability of your platform down the road.